 #Minimum valid wheel slip, KPUMIN —

-minimum value of wheel slip coefficient
+minimum value of the wheel slip coefficient

 Details